Deformations of Zappatic stable surfaces and their Galois covers: The study of the special case

 In this section, we prove the following theorem: \begin{thm} The Galois cover of projective algebraic surfaces $X^{E_{10}}$ is simply connected. \end{thm}

-\begin{proof} Group $G^{10}$ is generated by ${\{j,j'\}}^{10}_{j=1}$ with the following relations: First, each one of vertices $i, \ \ i=1,2,\cdots,10$ regenerates to a conic, giving rise to the relation $j=j'$ for $j=1,2,\cdots,10$.
+\begin{proof} Group $G^{10}$ is generated by ${\{j,j'\}}^{10}_{j=1}$ with the following relations: First, each vertex $i, \ \ i=1,2,\dots,10$ regenerates to a conic, giving rise to the relation $j=j'$ for $j=1,2,\dots,10$.
 Vertex $O_{10}$ regenerates in the form shown in Figure \ref{E10T}.
 We can get all relations in group $G^{10}$.
-We show these relations in Appendix \ref{App} because the relations are too long.
+We show these relations in Appendix \ref{A2} because the relations are too long.
 To understand the lengthy presentation, the relations are divided into three parts, as explained in detail therein, and as discussed, briefly, below.

-For the first part of the relations, we use $j=j'$ for $j=1,2,\cdots,10$ to simplify relations (\ref{eq10.1})-(\ref{eq10.2}) from Appendix \ref{App}, in $G^{10}_*$, and get:
+For the first part of the relations, we use $j=j'$ for $j=1,2,\dots,10$ to simplify relations (\ref{eq10.1})-(\ref{eq10.2}) from Appendix \ref{A2}, in $G^{10}_*$, and get:

-We can find that (\ref{eq10}) establishes the simplest relations between generators $1,2,\cdots,9$ and generator $10$.
+We can find that (\ref{eq10}) establishes the simplest relations between generators $1,2,\dots,9$ and generator $10$.

-Next, for the second part of relations, we use relations $j=j'$ for $j=1,2,\cdots,10$ and (\ref{eq10}), to simplify relations (\ref{eq10.3})-(\ref{eq10.4}), then get the following relations in $G^{10}_*$:
+Next, for the second part of the relations, we use relations $j=j'$ for $j=1,2,\dots,10$ and (\ref{eq10}), to simplify relations (\ref{eq10.3})-(\ref{eq10.4}), then get the following relations in $G^{10}_*$:

-We pay note that (\ref{eq9}) establishes the simplest relations between generators $1,2,\cdots,8$, and $9$.
-Here, we suspect a relation of the form $[5,9]=e$ will be needed, for the presentation (according to Figure \ref{XE10}, we are supposed to have such relation).
+We pay note to (\ref{eq9}), which establishes the simplest relations between generators $1,2,\dots,8$, and $9$.
+Here, we suspect a relation of the form $[5,9]=e$ will be needed for the presentation (according to Figure \ref{XE10}, we are supposed to have such relation).

-Finally, for the third part, using $j=j'$ for $j=1,2,\cdots,10$, together with (\ref{eq10}) and (\ref{eq9}), we simplify (\ref{eq10.5})-(\ref{eq10.6}) and obtain the following relations in group $G^{10}_*$:
+Finally, for the third part, using $j=j'$ for $j=1,2,\dots,10$, together with (\ref{eq10}) and (\ref{eq9}), we simplify (\ref{eq10.5})-(\ref{eq10.6}) and obtain the following relations in group $G^{10}_*$:

 Now, having (\ref{eq10}), (\ref{eq9}), and (\ref{eq8}), we try to produce $[5,8]=[5,9]=[2,4]=[2,5]=[4,5]=[4,7]=[5,7]=e$ as well.
 If we can prove that these missing relations actually exist in the presentation of $G^{10}_*$, then relations $\langle 5, 10~9~10\rangle=e$ in (\ref{eq9}), $\langle 5, 10~9~10~8~10~9~10\rangle=e$, and $\langle 5, 10~9~10~8~10~9~10~7~10~9~10~8~10~9~10\rangle=e$ in (\ref{eq8}), become simplified to $\langle 5, 10\rangle=e$, which can be found in (\ref{eq10}), so they will be redundant.